nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 ## Testing the Syslog server by sending logs to it
 * Logs can be sent to Syslog server using python
-* SyslogHandler class in python logging module can be used for this purpose as shown in the below example
+* SysLogHandler class in python logging module can be used for this purpose as shown in the below example

 ```py
 import logging